Elizabeth Alexeievna (Louise of Baden): Grand Duchess of Russia

 The first years of the marriage were relatively happy, but the Grand Duchess disappointed Catherine II, who did not live to see a son be born to the young couple.
-The death of Catherine the Great in November 1796 brought Elizabeth's father-in-law Paul I to the Russian throne.
+The death of Catherine in November 1796 brought Elizabeth's father-in-law Paul I to the Russian throne.
 During the years of his reign, Elizabeth avoided Paul's court.
 She utterly disliked her father-in-law and disapproved of the injustices of his government and the bluntness of his character.

 The first cracks in Elizabeth's marriage began to appear.
 She did not find fulfillment for her romantic nature in a husband who neglected her.
 Elizabeth looked for emotional solace elsewhere.
 She first found refuge for her loneliness in a close intimate friendship with the beautiful Countess Golovina.
 Later, she started a romantic liaison with Alexander's best friend, the dashing and clever Polish prince, Adam Czartoryski.
 Their relationship lasted for three years.